jenkinsci/electricflow-plugin/README.md

 Bugfixes:

 - Fixed an issue when Publish Artifact has been creating a wrong repository structure if the artifact has been published from the Jenkins agent node
-- Fixed an error when Flow Artifacts URL had a double slash under some conditions
+- Fixed an error when CD Artifacts URL had a double slash under some conditions
 - Deploy Application PBA now has a link to the exact application that has been deployed instead of a link to all applications on customer instance
 - Fixed an issue in EC-Jenkins when artifacts could URL could not be retrieved for the Report stage of Run And Monitor and Run And Wait under certain conditions
 - The release retrieval code has been fixed